Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 What other substance use services are out there?

-The Awareness Group provides DUI (driving under the influence), PC1000 (deferred entry of judgment), and Howard’s Group (Outpatient Drug Free) services.
+The Awareness Group provides DUI (driving under the influence) and PC1000 (deferred entry of judgment) services.
 While these programs serve many residents of the Coachella Valley some may require more intensive services such as inpatient treatment.
-Riverside County and other private providers may be able to assist those struggling with alcohol and/or other drug problems through various programs.
+Riverside County and other providers may be able to assist those struggling with alcohol and/or other drug problems through various programs.
 The Riverside County Department of Mental Health maintains a list of Substance Use Services available across the County.

 We are proud members of the California Association of DUI Treatment Programs, you can visit their website to find a DUI program in your area should you decide to move out of the Coachella Valley.